pop-os/docs/src/customize-pop/dock-settings.md

 ## Dock Options

-Dock options include settings to enable specific utility icons, configure focusing behavior when an application's Dock icon is clicked, and enabling visual characteristics of the Dock.
+Dock options include settings to enable icons for utilities (such as the Launcher, Applications menu, and viewing workspaces), configure focusing behavior when an application's Dock icon is clicked, and enabling visual characteristics of the Dock.

 ![Dock Options](/images/customize-desktop/dock-options.png)